rensoftworks/slang/gdscript/README.md

 # Slang for GDScript

 It's exactly what the title says.
-I've been using it for a few weeks now to store data for my current project without any massive issues, so I think it's worth publishing.
+I've been using it for a few weeks now to store data for my current project.
+Nothing's exploded yet, so I think it's worth publishing.

 ## Usage